curityio/nginx_phantom_token_module/README.md

 ## Module Configuration Directives

-Use the below directives for version 2.0 or higher of the phantom token module.\
+Version 2.0 introduced a **BREAKING CHANGE** to use updated configuration directives.\
-See the [Version 1.0 Configuration Directives](V1-CONFIGURATION-DIRECTIVES.md) for older versions.
+See [previous configuration instructions](https://github.com/curityio/nginx_phantom_token_module/tree/1.6.0) to configure older releases.

 ### Required Configuration Directives

-All the directives in this subsection are required; if any of these are omitted, the module will be disabled.
+The directives in this subsection are required; if any of these are omitted, the module will be disabled.

 #### phantom_token